 Our online workshops are a fantastic way to bring your history topic to life with a virtual visitor from the past.
-Differentiated for KS1 or KS2, our live and interactive 60 minute online workshops are led by Emma, a qualified teacher, who will appear as a historical character ready to challenge your class with historical problem-solving, role-play and storytelling!
+Differentiated for KS1 or KS2, our live and interactive 60 minute online workshops are led by Emma, an experienced primary teacher, who will appear as a historical character ready to challenge your class with historical problem-solving, role-play and storytelling!

 Anglo-Saxons: Tales & Treasures